hemsmalli5/test/README.md

    Rating is being utilize as a stand in for popularity.
 This may allow us to decide which films can be used to attract new customers and increase membership.

+   To start off we'll splash (do storyboard artists speak like this?) the first page with a background on the factors that we will be looking at to affect ratings.
+We will also cover the route we plan to take the ML models to get a sense of a future movie's ratings [possibly].
+The presentation will also show off a sample of the data we will be using.
+There will finally be spcific pages for the factors that we look at that affect ratings.
+In our conclusion we will look at what we learned from the process, and how we can improve our ML and what we can potentially use the new information for.

+   The dashboard is expected to be built utilizing the Tableau software.
+It is expected that the dashboard will be created to be displayed on a HTML page.